 - Potassium Fertilizer For Lawns: Potassium Can Enhance The Plant’s Endurance To Stress If A Deficiency Is Present.
 This Concentrated Liquid Fertilizer Provides Essential Nutrients.

-- Patch and Repair: Scotts EZ Seed Patch & Repair Centipede Grass is a revolutionary grass seeding product designed to fill in bare spots and repair lawn damage in tough conditions with proper care
+- LAWN PATCH AND REPAIR: Scotts EZ Seed Patch & Repair Centipede Grass is a grass seeding product that makes grass patch repair for lawns easy; it's designed to fill in bare spots and repair lawn damage in tough conditions (with proper care)

-- Centipede Grass: Contains a combination of high performance grass seed, mulch that expands to surround the seed, controlled release fertilizer, tackifier to help keep seed from washing away and a protectant to help keep seedlings safe
+- CENTIPEDE GRASS: Contains a combination of high-performance grass seed for lawns, mulch that expands to surround the seed, controlled-release fertilizer, tackifier to help prevent wash-away, and a protectant to keep seedlings safe from disease

-- Usage: This centipede grass seed mix grows in scorching heat, dry areas, high-traffic areas and on slopes
+- HOW TO USE: This centipede grass seed lawn repair mix thrives in scorching heat, dry areas, high-traffic areas, and on slopes in full sun and partial shade

 Choosing the Best Fertilizer for Your Centipede Lawn: A Complete Buying Guide